57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

     };
     ```

-3. Create a Sass file (e.g., styles.scss) and import it in your JavaScript entry file (e.g., index.js)
+3. Create a Sass file (e.g., styles.scss) and import it into your JavaScript entry file (e.g., index.js)

     ```scss
     // styles.scss